Careers in Aquatic Life Sciences

 Starting a career in aquaculture means taking on two roles at once: that of an aquaculturist and that of an entrepreneur.

-With the expertise of Le Paysan Marin, spend a day stepping into the shoes of a business owner and explore every aspect of your future career.
+With the expertise of Le Paysan Marin, spend a day stepping into the shoes of a business owner and explore all aspects of your future career.

 From the initial concept to building the team and structuring the project, this training course provides you with the tools you need for each step, as well as the essential resources to move forward.